 Depression is a word used to describe feelings of low mood.
-Everybody will at their life feel down, low or fed up, but when people develop persistent symptoms of low mood that are pervasive, or interfere with their lives they may have depression.
+Everybody will at some point in their life feel down, low or fed up, but when people develop persistent symptoms of low mood that are pervasive, or interfere with their lives, they may have depression.

 - Persistent negative thinking or feelings of hopelessness